nhokchihiro/CSE566-tramha/README.md

 ## Structure

-├── Images/art-simulated         # ART read simulation
+├── Images/art-simulated/        # Simulated reads generated using ART
-├── VCF/                         # Result vcf files
-├── analysis/                    # SV analysis results
-├── scripts/                     # SV extraction and evaluation scripts └── README.md                    # Project overview
+├── VCF/                         # VCF output files from SV callers ├── analysis/                    # Structural variant analysis results and figures ├── scripts/                     # Scripts for SV extraction, comparison, and evaluation └── README.md                    # Overview and instructions for the project